Awards and Grants

 NZSSD Conference Grants

 The Executive wishes to assist non-physician financial members to attend the Annual Scientific Meeting by awarding grants to assist with travel costs.
-A total of $10,000 is set aside for this purpose.
 Applicants must have been financial members for at least 6 months to qualify